BlocProtocol/BLOC-wiki/docs/about/Technical-Data.md

 ## **Forked from**

 * Originaly forked from the [ForkNote Project](https://github.com/forknote/forknote) which is itself a fork of [ByteCoin](https://github.com/bcndev/bytecoin)
-* End of octover 2018 forked to [TurtleCoin](https://github.com/turtlecoin/turtlecoin)
+* End of november 2018 forked to [TurtleCoin](https://github.com/turtlecoin/turtlecoin)
 * How the BLOC was created and why ?
 [Click here](../about/Background-and-History.md)